Easy Chicken Paillard with Shallots and Capers

 -

 Into that same skillet, over medium-high heat, melt 1 tablespoon of the butter.
-Add the shallots and sauté until tender, about 2 minutes.
-Add the wine and cook for another 1 1/2 minutes or so.
+Add the shallot and sauté until tender, about 2 minutes.
+Add the wine and cook for another minute or so.
 Don't let it boil too rapidly or all of the liquid will evaporate.
 Add the capers and remaining 1/2 tablespoon of butter, stir and remove from heat.

 -